Previous dayApril 27, 2026Next day

 40.2 km---✓ ReviewedUSGS →

-April 27, 2026 brought a magnitude 2.0 earthquake 21 km ESE of Larsen Bay, Alaska, logged at 14:14 UTC.
-This was a shallow crustal earthquake, focused at 40.2 km depth.
+The USGS recorded this magnitude 2.0 earthquake 21 km ESE of Larsen Bay, Alaska at 14:14 UTC on April 27, 2026.
+At a depth of 40.2 km, the event was shallow crustal.
 Geolocation places the event at 57.501°N, -153.629°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27